shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/02-interact-with-cirrus-team/agile.md

 **[TODO: Add diagram here – requirements → design → implementation → testing → deployment]**

-CIRRUS uses Waterfall to manage overall project status and track milestones and deliverables using **Smartsheet**.
+CIRRUS uses Waterfall to manage overall project status and track milestones and deliverables using <span title="Smartsheet: Cloud-based work management and collaboration platform."><strong>Smartsheet</strong></span>.
 **[TODO: Add definition of Smartsheet (hover tooltip) and maybe an example]**

 It helps with planning and high-level visibility, especially for reporting progress to stakeholders.